WNED-FM: History

 WNED-FM first signed on as a commercial radio station on June 6, 1960, with the call letters WEBR-FM.
-It was a sister station to WEBR (which at the time was at AM 970, a frequency now occupied by WDCZ).
+It was a sister station to WEBR (970 AM).
 On September 24, 1971, WEBR-FM was renamed WBCE; on May 21, 1973, it became WREZ, before returning to the WEBR-FM call sign on April 21, 1975.
-In 1975, the Western New York Educational TV Association bought it and AM 970 WEBR, turning both stations into non-commercial operations.
-On August 14, 1976, 94.5 was renamed WNED-FM, and the following year began offering a classical music format with Peter Goldsmith becoming music director there until his retirement in October 2009 (he died the following year).
+In 1975, the Western New York Educational TV Association bought the WEBR stations, turning them into non-commercial operations.
+On August 14, 1976, 94.5 was renamed WNED-FM, and the following year began offering a classical music format with Peter Goldsmith serving as music director until his retirement in October 2009 (he died the following year).

 WNED-FM, along with sister stations WBFO and WNED-TV, began collectively referring to themselves as Buffalo Toronto Public Media (BTPM) on February 4, 2020; concurrently, WNED-FM amended its own branding from "Classical WNED 94.5" to "WNED Classical".
 While the rebranding in part reflected WNED-TV's significant Canadian viewership and financial support, WNED officials told The Buffalo News that the organization's radio stations have minimal listenership in Canada.
-In April 2025, it further amended its branding to "BTPM Classical" to include the BTPM name.
+In April 2025, it further amended its branding to "BTPM Classical" to include the BTPM name and abandon any further attachment to the WNED calls other than legally mandated station identification.

+In January 2026, BTPM filed with the Federal Communications Commission to revert WNED-FM's non-commercial license to a commercial one.
+(This would not affect WNJA, which due to its placement on the dial must remain non-commercial.)
+The move was made since the Corporation for Public Broadcasting (CPB) had since been defunded and disbanded, meaning that the service no longer had anything to lose by switching to commercial operations.
+Manager Tom Calderone noted that the station was financially solvent and not for sale (such a sale would likely do more harm than good due to the size of the CPB funding gap and the strength of the classical format's popularity), but that it was exploring adding "financial and health-and-wellness" commercials to the signal, which it had already begun doing with its online feeds.
+In February 2026, BTPM announced that the station's classical format would be moving to WBFO beginning in May, and that WNED-FM would be converted into a commercially supported news and sports format.
+At the end of May, BTPM announced that the format change had been delayed until August, and that the new format would be split between the previously announced commercial news/talk format during the day, branded as "94.5 The Source", and its existing adult album alternative format, "The Bridge", at night.
+After the August 13 deadline passed with no changes, BTPM announced a further delay until an unspecified time in fall 2026.